← All varieties

 Apple

-Originated in Dutchess County, New York, near the small village of Peach Pond.
-Downing notes it "appears well worthy of a more general dissemination."
+Originated in Dutchess County, New York, taking its name from a small village of Peach Pond in that county (Downing).
+Considered well worthy of more general dissemination (Downing).

 Tree